-The loans are managed on behalf of the government by a company called Target.
-Target have set out criteria for these valuations, all of which are met by Allcott Associates.
+Help to Buy loans are managed on behalf of the government by a company called Target.
+Allcott Associates’ surveyors meet all of the Target Help to Buy valuation criteria:

-– We are RICS Certified Surveyors and Valuers
+– We are RICS Certified Help to Buy Surveyors and Valuers

 – Valuations are carried out in accordance with RICS Valuation Standards (Red Book)